nanqinlang-script/CloudFlare_DNS_Record/README.md

 and you will meet `select required service :`

 1.**get domain record_id**
-this function will list all your dns records
-you should get the id of a dns record from the list and write it down to `record_id` in the config file
+this function will get the record_id of your domain and insert it into config file automatically

 2.**create new domain record**
 this function can create a new A dns record

 ### step 3
-continuously write those config down:
-- record_id
-- domain
-- ttl

-### step 4
-after you finished step 1~3, you will need to run this :
+after you finished step 1~2, you will need to run this :
 ```bash
 bash CloudFlare_DDNS_Setter.sh --ddns
 ```
 for above, the parameter `--ddns` is to update your dns A record to refresh your ddns.
-Freely let it automatically via such as `crontab`.
+Freely let it automatically via such as `crontab`. this script have already added a record that is `*/3 * * * * bash CloudFlare_DDNS_Setter.sh --ddns` to `/var/spool/cron/root`,and you can use `crontab -e` to modify it.

 ## according
 中文文档